Breach of Fiduciary Duty

 - A fiduciary cannot take positions adverse to his or her client.

 - A fiduciary duty often last longer than the attorney client relationship.

 For more than 20 years, our commercial litigation firm has represented Fortune 500 Companies, multinational corporations, professionals, entrepreneurs and small and medium sized businesses.
 We pride ourselves on not just being lawyers, but being lawyers and counselors to our clients.
 We also offer the highest level of personal attention and client service.

-If you or your business has breached your fiduciary responsibility to a client, or if your fiduciary responsibility has been breached by the negligence of someone representing you, contact the experienced Commercial Litigation Attorneys at KALIS, KLEIMAN & WOLFE, P.A., the South Florida-based law firm today at (954) 791-0477.
+If you or your business has breached your fiduciary responsibility to a client, or if your fiduciary responsibility has been breached by the negligence of someone representing you, contact the experienced Commercial Litigation Attorneys at KALIS, KLEIMAN & WOLFE, the South Florida-based law firm today at (954) 791-0477.